iotaledger/iota-wiki/docs/maintain/wasp/v1.0.0-rc.6/docs/how-tos/running-an-access-node.md

 # Running an ISC Access Node

-## Setup Wasp an Hornet
+## Set Up Wasp and Hornet

-First you have to [setup a normal Wasp Node](./running-a-node.md).
-Don't run `docker compose up` to start the docker containers yet.
+First, you should [set up a  Wasp Node](./running-a-node.md) but don't run `docker compose up` to start the docker containers yet.
 Continue with the following steps first:

-## Download the chain state
+### Download the Chain State

-You can configure how much of the state you wish to keep on your node, using the following setting: `stateManager.pruningMinStatesToKeep`.
+You can configure how much of the state you wish to keep on your node using the following setting: `stateManager.pruningMinStatesToKeep`.
 The default value is 10000 blocks.

+### Run a Non-archive Node

 If you wish to run a non-archive node (only keep the last N blocks), you must add `snapshots.networkPaths` to your config: